Economics (ECON)

 ECON 6561 Applied Time-Series Econometrics and Forecasting (3 credits)

-Continuation of ECON 6560 focusing on more advanced econometric and forecasting techniques using primarily time-series models such as ARIMA and transfer functions, VAR, VEC, and GARCH, as well as the method of combining forecasts.
+Continuation of ECON 6560, focusing on more advanced time-series econometric issues and forecasting techniques using models such as VAR, VEC, ARCH/GARCH, ARIMA, and related smoothing filter methods, as well as approaches for combining and evaluating forecasts.
 Emphasis on the practical knowledge of above techniques, and on reporting and presenting econometric results.

 Prerequisite: Admitted to the graduate ECON or FINA program; or cons. of M.S.A.E. prog. dir.